jimd80/MicrobitUsbKeyboard/README.md

 ## Arduino build instructions
 The project can be build using VSCode with the PlatformIO addon.
 Alternatively, src/main.cpp can be renamed to .ino if you are using the Arduino IDE.
 You will need to add the external library arduino-libraries/Keyboard manually.

-You could tweak the constants PLAYER_DELAY_MS, KEYPRESS_TIME_MS and MAX_KEYS_SAME_TIME but it is strongly advised to leave then as-is.
+You could tweak the constants PLAYER_DELAY_MS, KEYPRESS_MIN_TIME_MS, KEYPRESS_MAX_TIME_MS and MAX_KEYS_SAME_TIME but it is strongly advised to leave then as-is.
 These values were carefully chosen to meet most types of games (either high volume clicker games, or time accurate "shooting" games).

 Keep in mind that 26 controllers will generate a lot of keystrokes!
 The software is designed to handle a throughput of 26 controllers, each clicking 10 times/second, which is about the human limit of pressing a Micro:bit pushbutton.
 The USB protocol also have a limit of 6 keyboard keys pressed at the same time.
-Therefore, the time between a KeyDown and KeyUp event is set to 20 ms. This allowes a total throughput of 300 keystrokes per second, which is about 11.5 clicks per second per controller.
+Therefore, the minimum time between a KeyDown and KeyUp event is set to 20 ms. This allowes a total throughput of 300 keystrokes per second, which is about 11.5 clicks per second per controller.

 The time before the same key can be sent again is set to 50 ms. This prevents cheating and buffer backlog floods.
 To protect even more from cheating, when the same key is received within 50 ms, the wait time will restart.
 This prevents a cheater from sending on a 30 ms interval which would still result in a 60ms interval.
 That is still faster than the human limit.